-Center of Drug Discovery, State Key Laboratory of Natural Medicines, China Pharmaceutical University, 24 Tongjiaxiang, Nanjing 210009, China
+Affiliation: Center of Drug Discovery, State Key Laboratory of Natural Medicines, China Pharmaceutical University, 24 Tongjiaxiang, Nanjing 210009, China.

-Background: Cholesterol is essential for the growth and maintenance of mammalian cells.
+Background: Cholesterol, derived from two different sources of endogenous synthesis and diet, is essential for the growth and maintenance of mammalian cells.
 However, elevated level of serum cholesterol is among the associated risk factors for the coronary heart disease.
-Cholesterol is derived from two different sources of endogenous synthesis and diet.
-Statins can reduce endogenous sterol synthesis by inhibit HMG-CoA reductase, whereas cholesterol absorption inhibitors, such as ezetimibe, can block cholesterol uptake from dietary sources by block Niemann- Pick C1-like 1 (NPC1L1).
+Statins can reduce endogenous sterol synthesis by inhibiting HMG-CoA reductase, whereas cholesterol absorption inhibitors, such as ezetimibe, can block cholesterol uptake from dietary sources by blocking Niemann- Pick C1-like 1 (NPC1L1).

-Objective: The present review focus on the main research progress of cholesterol absorption inhibitors, the structure of NPC1L1 and discovery of novel chemical entities by virtual screening.
+Objective: The present review focuses on the main research progress of cholesterol absorption inhibitors, the structure of NPC1L1 and discovery of novel chemical entities by virtual screening.

-Conclusion: Studies on the structure-activity relationship reveal that azetidinone is important to keep activity in azetidinone derivatives and the novel heterocyclic compounds with replacement of β-lactam scaffold by oxazolidinone also shows similar activity as ezetimibe.
-Virtual screening in data bases as computer-aided molecular design tools to propose novel cholesterol absorption inhibitors are kind of complement to design and synthesize structurally novel compounds
+Conclusion: Studies on the structure-activity relationship reveal that azetidinone is important to maintain activity in azetidinone derivatives and the novel heterocyclic compounds with replacement of β-lactam scaffold by oxazolidinone also show similar activity as ezetimibe.
+Moreover, virtual screening is a computer-aided molecular design tool to propose novel cholesterol absorption inhibitors.